 The Fund may invest up to 20% of the Fund's portfolio in derivatives.
 Such derivatives include equities, treasuries, commodities, and currencies or futures (derivative contracts that obligate the buyer or seller to transact at a set price and predetermined time) and exchange-traded and over the counter ("OTC") put and call options on equity, treasury, commodity, and currency futures.
 When the Fund purchases a call option, the Fund has the right, but not the obligation, to buy an asset at a specified price (strike price) within a specific time period.
-When the Fund purchases a put option, the Fund has the right, but not the obligation, to sell an asset at a specified price (strike price) within a specific time period.
 The Fund may invest in total return swaps such as swaps that use high yield debt instruments or high yield indexes or equity indexes as reference assets.